Do you have a Design System?

 - Govern wisely – Assign owners, plan updates, and gradually layer in code

-Quick-start tip: Kick off with a shared Figma library and key components to provide value, then expand.
+Quick-start tip: Kick off with a shared library (e.g. Figma, Sketch, Adobe XD) and key components to provide value, then expand.